Support for Citrix Endpoint Management

 The following diagram provides an overview of Citrix Gateway service architecture when used with Endpoint Management.

 Citrix Gateway service isn’t used during device enrollment in Endpoint Management.
 After enrollment, MDM control traffic goes directly to Citrix Endpoint Management, without going through Citrix Gateway service.
-MAM control traffic goes through the Citrix Gateway service.
+Only MAM VPN data traffic is sent to Citrix Gateway service.
 All traffic sent to Citrix Gateway gets directed to the on-premises Gateway Connector.

 The following authentication types are supported for Citrix Gateway service integration with Endpoint Management: